Asher Hong: 2022

 Hong became age-eligible for senior competition starting in 2022.
 He competed at the 2022 Winter Cup where he placed third in the all-around behind Vitaliy Guimaraes and Khoi Young.
 During event finals he won gold on vault, silver on floor exercise and rings, and bronze on parallel bars.
 As a result Hong was selected to represent the USA at the DTB Pokal Team Challenge in Stuttgart alongside Guimaraes, Young, Brody Malone, and Yul Moldauer.
 While there he helped the USA place first as a team.
 During event finals Hong won gold on rings, silver on floor exercise behind Félix Dolci, and placed fourth on parallel bars.

-In August Hong competed at the U.S. National Championships.
+In August, Hong competed at the U.S. National Championships.
 He placed third in the all-around behind Brody Malone and Donnell Whittenburg.
-Additionally he placed second on floor exercise, third on rings, and first on vault.
+Additionally, he placed second on floor exercise, third on rings, and first on vault.
 In October Hong was named to the team to compete at the 2022 World Championships alongside Brody Malone, Stephen Nedoroscik, Colt Walker, and Donnell Whittenburg.
 During qualifications Hong finished sixth in the all-around qualified for the final.
-During the team final Hong contributed scores on all apparatuses besides the horizontal bar towards the USA's fifth place finish.
+During the team final, Hong contributed scores on all apparatuses except the horizontal bar towards the USA's fifth-place finish.
 During the all-around final Hong finished sixth.

+2023

+Hong was selected to represent the United States at the DTB Pokal Team Challenge alongside Yul Moldauer, Brody Malone, Fred Richard, and Shane Wiskus.
+Together, they placed first as a team and individually Hong qualified for three event finals.
+He won bronze on the pommel horse.
+In August Hong competed at the Core Hydration Classic.
+He won the all-around, rings, and vault title and placed second on floor exercise behind Connor McCool.

+Hong later competed at the Xfinity National Championships where he placed first in the all-around ahead of Khoi Young and Fred Richard, winning his first national championship.
+The following day he was named to the team to compete at the upcoming World Championships alongside Young, Richard, Yul Moldauer, Paul Juda, and alternate Colt Walker.

+At the World Championships, Hong helped the USA qualify for the team final in second place.
+Individually, he qualified for the all-around and parallel bars finals.
+During the team final, he contributed scores on floor exercise, rings, vault, and parallel bars toward the USA's third-place finish.
+In doing so, he helped the USA win their first team medal in nine years.
+During the all-around final Hong placed nineteenth.